 - The victim must be in agreement with the CAP

 - The offender must accept responsibility and be willing to actively participate

-When a Resolution Agreement has been completed, the offender is invited to attend a second-panel meeting accompanied by his/her Mentor.
+When a Resolution Agreement has been completed, the offender is invited to attend a second-panel meeting accompanied by their mentor.
 The individual is asked to review his/her specific restorative agreement and experience with the program.
-He/she is also given a letter of completion and all parties are asked to provide comments on the process by completing an evaluation.
+They are also given a letter of completion and all parties are asked to provide comments on the process by completing an evaluation.